mahyemara/manager-application/README.md

 insurance type.
 - As a user, I want to be able to save my pets list to file
 - As a user, I want to be able to be able to load my pets list from file

-## Phase 4: Task 2
- - Test and design a class in your model package that is robust:
- Class and method that have a robust design: Animal class, updateHealthInsurance method.

-## Phase 4: Task 3
- - Remove assocation between PetOwnerGUI and LoadTab, so that all Tabs extend Tab, and then Tab class alone would associate with PetOwnerGUI.
- - I would put the method called nextInput that belongs to the Add Class in another class called Input.
- That is because Remove and Update are associated with the Add Class, and it would be better if all three (Add, Update, Remove) were associated with an Input class instead, given that the Remove and Update classes do not actually need the function of adding new pets to the list of pets.
- -